kushidesign/kushi/README.md

 <br>

 # Shared Styles
-The `kushi.core/defclass` macro makes it easy to create shared styles.
+The `kushi.core/defclass` allows for the creation of shared styles.

 These should be defined in a dedicated namespace, or set of dedicated namespaces, and required once in your core or main ns.